puppetlabs/puppet-docs/source/puppet/3.6/reference/services_master_webrick.markdown

 ---

 [webrick]: http://ruby-doc.org/stdlib/libdoc/webrick/rdoc/WEBrick.html
-[arrangement]: ./services_arrangement.html
 [rack_master]: ./services_master_rack.html

 Puppet has the built-in capability to run a complete puppet master server using Ruby's [WEBrick][] library.
-This server handles all puppet master services as described in [the page on Puppet's arrangement of services][arrangement].

 The WEBrick puppet master server is not capable of handling production-level numbers of agent nodes.
 Since it can't handle concurrent connections, it will be quickly overwhelmed by as few as 10 agents.
 You should never run a WEBrick puppet master in production, and should always configure a [Rack puppet master server][rack_master] instead.